Philippine Economic Zone Authority: History and organization

+The Bataan Economic Zone (BEZ) was separated from PEZA when it turned over the zone's operations and management to another government agency Authority of the Freeport Area of Bataan (AFAB) on July 2010 one month after the end of administration of President Gloria Macapagal Arroyo and her successor Benigno Aquino III became President of the Philippines which changed the zone's name to Freeport Area of Bataan (FAB) and abolished the BEPZ/BEZ names, marking the effectivity of Republic Act (RA) 9728 signed on October 23, 2009 by Arroyo.
+This change was reflected when AFAB removed the PEZA and BEZ name and logo on the zone's administration building and a welcome sign along Roman Superhighway which made the red part of the BEPZ/BEZ/PEZA logo became all blue on late August 2010 as one of the projects of AFAB made during its first few months of operation and management over the zone and then the said logo was next to be removed by placing a cement on a part of the building where the logo is in 2012.
+Despite these, there are still traces and references of them still left that were not yet removed, such as on some signages found on Mariveles Zigzag Road and on a newer welcome sign located after the zone's another sign with a guard house along the said highway.
+The BEZ sticker is still effective until FAB started to issue its own sticker in 2011 which succeeded the former.
+FAB initially had 39 enterprises and 12,777 workers by the time of turnover of the zone's operations and management from PEZA to AFAB which inherited from its predecessor BEZ.

 Incentives

 PEZA offers both fiscal and non-fiscal incentives as well as ready-to-occupy business locations in world-class economic zones and IT parks or buildings.
 Fiscal incentives include: income tax holiday for a certain number of years, which translates to 100% exemption from corporate income tax; tax and duty-free importation of raw materials, capital equipment, machineries and spare parts; exemption from wharfage dues and export tax, impost or fees; VAT zero-rating of local purchases subject to compliance with BIR and PEZA requirements; exemption from payment of any and all local government imposts, fees, licenses or taxes; and exemption from expanded withholding tax.
 Non-fiscal incentives, on the other hand, include simplified import-export procedures, extended visa facilitation assistance to foreign nationals and spouses and dependents; special visa multiple entry privileges; and more.